refractionPOINT/lce_doc/docs/sensors.md

 ### Recommended Usage

-We recommend using multiple Installation Key per organization to differentiate endpoints in your deployment.
+We recommend using multiple installation keys per organization to differentiate endpoints in your deployment.

 For example, you may create a key with Tag "server" that you will use to install on your servers, a key with "vip" for executives in your organization, or a key with "sales" for the sales department, etc. This way you can use the tags on various sensors to figure out different detection and response rules for different types of hosts on your infrastructure.